sola-st/CodeCureAgent/code_cure_agent/experimental_setups/prompt_design.md

 ## Your Task

 The project to look at is <project_name (path)>.
-We are focusing on the file <filepath>.
+We are focusing on the file <filePath>.
-Fix all violations of the SonarQube rule identified by key <ruleKey> with short description <ruleName>.
+The SonarQube rule looked at is identified by key <ruleKey> with short description:
+'<ruleName>'
+Fix the violation of this rule at line <warningStartLine>.
+The violation has the following context-specific warning text:
+'<warningSpecificMessage>'
-Only address violations of the specified rule; ignore others.
+Only address the specified rule violation; ignore all others.

 ## Initial SonarQube Analysis Report

 The following JSON object contains all violations of rules identified by SonarQube in the analyzed source file.
 Each entry under minedRules includes:

+!Caveat: Also use underscore notation here, not camel casing to avoid confusion

 * the ruleKey, identifying the violated rule,
 * the ruleName and ruleType,